-While Danville is renowned throughout the U.S. for its manufacturing heritage and relaxed lifestyle, the region is also one of the top 25 locations in the country for business.
+While Danville is renowned throughout the country for its manufacturing heritage and relaxed lifestyle, the region is also one of the top 25 locations in the country for business.
 From corporate headquarters, regional distribution centers, and product manufacturing to high-tech research, the City of Danville spans a dynamic economic spectrum.
-Business people from around the world are discovering the vast possibilities of Danville.
-In addition to being a world class city, the community is a premier business location and home to major
+Business people from around the